bSchnepp/JvShell/README.md

 ```
   chdir   -- Change the current working directory.
   pdir    -- Print the current working directory.
-  expport -- Exports a variable to the system, in the format 'export variable=value'.
+  export -- Exports a variable to the system, in the format 'export variable=value'.
 The equals must connect them.
 ```

 ___